 These so called “tangos criollos” did not yet constitute a distinct musical genre but a are regarded as one very primitive form Argentine tango.
 An excellent exemple of such “tango criollo” is “Andate a la Recoleta” (1800), which is little more then a tango andaluz with adapted lyrics reflecting the reality of life in the new world.

-Another way in which the zarzuela played a role in the evolution of tango is through providing a space to present and promote the new local tango as a fully formed and recognized entity.
-The first documented use of the word “tango” in the sense of tango porteño was found in “Justicia Criolla”, a local zarzuela which proudly features the new tango music, dance and culture.
+Another way in which the zarzuela played a role in the evolution of tango is by providing a platform in the late 19th century to present and popularise the new Argentine tango.
+The first documented use of the word “tango” in the sense of tango porteño was found in the script of “Justicia Criolla”, a local zarzuela which featured the new musical genre and dance.

 Pellettieri, Osvaldo.
 Historia del teatro Argentino en Buenos Aires.
 Editorial Galerna, 2002.
 Print.